 What is Withdrawal?

 When someone uses an addictive substance for a long time, their body acclimates to the drug’s effects.
 When they cut back on their use, they experience uncomfortable sickness.
 This usually means they’ve become dependent on the drug.
+Withdrawal symptoms are common with alcohol, but also take place with hard drugs like heroin or crystal meth.

 What are the Most Common Drug Withdrawal Symptoms?